ShiqiP/ShiqiP/README.md

-# Hi, I'm Shiqi – Front-End Engineer / Software Engineer👋
+# Hi, I'm Shiqi – Software Engineer👋

 🪄 Programming feels like magic — it’s the art of turning imagination into interactive experiences.
 I’m a magician🧙 always learning new spells and refining my craft to build things that impress and inspire!